 There is a vast array of mental health disorders, each one varying in cause and complexity.
-Take into account the role that each person’s unique history, environment, relationships, and set of circumstances might play in how a mental health disorder manifests, and it’s easy to see why just one type of therapy will not work for everyone.
+Take into account the role that each person’s unique history, environment, relationships, and set of circumstances might play in how a mental health disorder manifests, and it’s easy to see why just one type of treatment will not work for everyone.
 Just as a surgeon has several tools at his disposal that he can use to treat someone that comes into the emergency room, so too do psychologists.
 Transference-Focused therapy is one of the many evidence-based treatment modalities that Licensed Clinical Psychologists use to treat those suffering from Borderline Personality Disorder.
 However, this therapeutic intervention can be applied to other personality disorders as well, such as Obsessive-Compulsive Personality Disorder, Dependent Personality Disorder, and Narcissistic Personality Disorder to name a few.

-Psychotherapy is the broad term for a category of therapies that, at the simplest level, involve talking to resolve issues.
+Psychotherapy is the broad term for a category of treatments that, at the simplest level, involve talking to resolve issues.
 Psychotherapy is the primary tool used by psychologists to help people deal with mental and emotional difficulties such as trauma, depression, and relationship issues as well as behavioral disorders such as addiction, schizophrenia, and eating disorders.
-Transference-focused therapy is one type of psychotherapy that is typically used to treat those with a borderline personality disorder.
+Transference-focused therapy is one type of psychotherapy that is typically used to treat those with borderline personality disorder.

 If you’ve been diagnosed with borderline personality disorder or have been searching for a psychologist who offers transference-based therapy in Los Angeles or the surrounding area, we encourage you to contact Blair Wellness Group to schedule an appointment.

 About Borderline Personality Disorder